 Portable solid-state short wave receiver

-It was used with the SP-15 spy set
+It was issued as part of the SP-15 spy set

-and later also with the SP-20 spy set.
+and later also with the SP-20 spy radio set.

-The BN-58 is also known as the FE-8 or as Empfänger SP-15
+It is also known as Empfänger SP-15 and as SP-20E.

 The BN-58 is one of the first small receivers that was completely